UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/6_WritingScripts.md

 ### Setting File Permissions

-Unfortunately, this script cannot be executed without calling `bash` explicitly but we can also enable execution of the file directly by setting the execute flag in the file permissions.
+Unfortunately, this script cannot be executed without calling `bash` explicitly, but we can also enable execution of the file directly by setting the *execute flag* in the file permissions.
 First let's look at what permissions we have:

 ```